PrinceSharma001/Indian-Recipes/README.md

 # Indian-Recipes
-Add Index page and Three recipes page with html extension
+Index page is linked to other recipes pages.
+All three recipes are filled with content.